-Through the Cities of Service Resilience AmeriCorps VISTA program, the city created an Adopt-a-Catch Basin program that allowed residents to adopt and maintain a catch basin in their neighborhood.
+Through Cities of Service Resilience AmeriCorps VISTA, the city created an Adopt-a-Catch Basin program that allowed residents to adopt and maintain a catch basin in their neighborhood.

 - The city supported residents with trash pickup and supplies and tools, such as garbage bag, gloves, and trash pickers.

 - Resilience AmeriCorps VISTA members organized volunteer days and other events to clean up catch basins and neighborhoods, raise awareness about the importance of water management and resilience, and encourage community groups to adopt catch basins.

 - New Orleans also created an app on which residents can adopt catch basins and report problems.

 The Cities of Service Resilience AmeriCorps VISTA members helped the city engage hundreds of residents to adopt catch basins around the city.

 - Residents have adopted more than 800 catch basins.

 - More than 300 residents have been adopted or helped clean the city’s catch basins.
 This has led to both increased awareness of the importance of managing stormwater to prevent flooding and improved relationships between city hall staff and residents in low-income neighborhoods where catch basins have been adopted.

 - The city continued the Adopt-a-Catch Basin program in 2018 under the newly elected Mayor LeToya Cantrell, and tied it to other city cleanup initiatives to increase the program’s impact and ensure its sustainability.